Is Egyptian Cotton or Sateen Cotton Better for You?

 Sateen sheets are 100 percent cotton sheets with a high thread count and a lustrous sheen.
 They are woven from combed, carded, or long-fiber cotton threads that are then mercerized, meaning they’re soaked in lye and then in acid.
 This process not only strengthens the cotton fibers and makes them more durable, but also gives sateen sheets their signature sheen and helps them accept dye evenly.
 For more on this history of this fabric, read FAQs about Sateen Sheets.

-About Egyptian cotton sheets: Egyptian cotton is woven from the cotton plant gossypium barbadense, which is native to Peru and the West Indies but is also grown in certain American regions.
+Egyptian cotton is woven from the cotton plant gossypium barbadense, which is native to Peru and the West Indies but is also grown in certain American regions.
 This plant produces long, thin fibers that won’t pill because the plant itself produces little to no lint.
 With proper care, Egyptian cotton sheets will last several decades, which helps justify a higher price tag.
 Find low-cost versions of this bedding material in our guide to Bed Sheets Under $100.”

-Benefits of Egyptian cotton: Egyptian cotton sheets don’t pill or produce much lint, making them a perfect choice for those suffering from dust allergies.
+Egyptian cotton sheets don’t pill or produce much lint, making them a perfect choice for those suffering from dust allergies.
 Egyptian cotton sheets are extremely breathable and won’t stifle you during warm months but will retain body heat during colder months.
 Also, the extra-long cotton fibers used to produce Egyptian cotton are also thinner, which translates to higher thread counts.
 This is why Egyptian cotton sheets are so durable.
 Discover additional benefits in Quick Facts About Egyptian Cotton Sheet Sets.

-Narrow down your choice: Although sateen sheets look and feel luxurious, they are prone to pilling and wrinkling.
+Although sateen sheets look and feel luxurious, they are prone to pilling and wrinkling.
 Egyptian cotton sheets keep a crisp, ironed look but are initially coarser than their sateen counterparts, softening after being washed repeatedly.
 Sateen sheets are soft right out of the package.
 Decide which of these factors matter more to you to make your final decision.
 To help make your final decision, compare sateen and Egyptian cotton against the Best Bed Sheet Materials and Weaves or read our full guide on How to Buy Bed Sheets.